-Goodwill Industries International and Hope Street Group, with support from Walmart Giving, have launched an evidence-based career navigation initiative called GoodPaths.
+Goodwill Industries International and Hope Street Group, with support from Walmart Giving, launched an evidence-based career navigation initiative called GoodPaths.

 The initiative will: